Healthy Homes Assessment Pukahu

 Rental Property Home Assessments Pukahu

-Rental property areas affected by Health Homes Standards.
+Property rental areas that are affected by Healthy Homes Standard.
 Healthy Homes Standard in Pukahu include each:

 • Living Rooms